 5. Humpback Whales

 Another typical Polynesian bird found in Niue is the miti or Polynesian starling.
-It has a stunted bill and brown feathers and has a diet of fruit and insects.
-While often hard to spot, the Miti can be heard whistling high in the rainforest canopy.
+It has a stunted bill and brown feathers and lives on a diet of fruit and insects.
+While often hard to spot, the miti can be heard whistling high in the rainforest canopy.

-The type of seasnakes found in Niue is the flat-tailed sea snakes, locally known as katuali.
+The type of sea snakes found in Niue is the flat-tailed sea snake, locally known as katuali.
 They are commonly seen while snorkelling or scuba diving, as they only leave the ocean to lay their eggs.
-The female sea snake lays its eggs in dry crevices and caves, making Niue’s rocky coastline an ideal habitat.
+The female katuali lays its eggs in dry crevices and caves, making Niue’s rocky coastline an ideal habitat.
 Flat-tail sea snakes are highly venomous but their fangs do not typically break human skin and are not aggressive reptiles.

 9. Mourning Gecko